Icinga/icingaweb2-module-training/doc/30-Working-with-Forms.md

 # CSRF

-The IPL also provides a `CsrfCounterMeasure` trait to simplify mitigating cross-site request forgery.
+The `ipl-web` library provides a `CsrfCounterMeasure` trait to simplify mitigating against cross-site request forgery.

 This trait can be added to a form to add a hidden CSRFToken.